vlajna95/Euro2021/README.md

 python -Xutf8 manage.py loaddata matches
 ```

-**Important:** Use the Python UTF-8 mode in order to avoid encoding problems, I've used some emojis here. :)
+**Important:** Use the Python UTF-8 mode in order to avoid encoding problems, I've used some emojis here. :smiley:

 ## An additional command